-What is the primary barrier to having sufficient and reliable internet access in the student's primary residence, if there are any?
+What is the primary barrier to having sufficient and reliable internet access in the student's

 APPENDIX F

 Threat Assessment Guidance

 U.S. Department of Homeland Security United States Secret Service Creating a Comprehensive Targeted Violence Prevention Plan

 The July 2018 report from the United States Secret Service highlights the many factors necessary for creating a school violence prevention plan including physical security, emergency management and violence prevention through a threat assessment process.
 The basis of this document focuses on violence prevention by the creation of a Comprehensive Targeted Violence Prevention Plan.
 Components of the Plan include the following: